AGL Energy Review and Rates

 - AGL Set and Forget: A variable rate plan providing customers with a direct debit discount off usage charges for 12 months (the percentage of which varies state by state).
 This plan was previously only available in QLD and SA, but has now been extended to other states.

-- AGL Essentials: Currently only available in Victoria, this plan comes with locked in rates for 12 months, but no conditional discount.
+- AGL Essentials: Once only available in Victoria, this plan comes with locked in rates for 12 months, but no conditional discount.
 There are no exit fees if you cancel the contract early.
+It’s now available in most other areas, too.

 - AGL Prepaid: AGL now gives customers in Victoria the opportunity to pay for power in advance, with greater savings on other depending on how much you spend in advance.
 For example, customers who pay $50 upfront will receive bonus credit of $10.
 See here for more details.